FERGI: Automatic Scoring of User Preferences for Text-to-Image Generation from Spontaneous Facial Expression Reaction: Facial Feature Extraction

 \subsection{Data Filtering}

 Robustness against face occlusion and faces with non-frontal poses is an ongoing challenge for facial expression recognition models \cite{zhang2018facial,jampour2022multiview}.
-Our AU model was trained on datasets consisting predominantly of frontal facial images without occlusion and has not been specifically adapted for non-frontal faces or faces with occlusion, so it is not suitable for estimating AUs of such faces.
-We address this issue by excluding such data from analysis.
-Specifically, for each 5-second video clip, we exclude frames with a low face detection confidence score (given by MediaPipe \cite{lugaresi2019mediapipe}) and frames with an off-angle pitch or yaw (estimated based on detected facial landmarks \cite{PFL}).
-Then, if a clip has more than $20\%$ of its total frames being excluded, the whole clip, and its associated data (survey and ranking results) are excluded from further analysis.
+Our AU model was trained on datasets consisting predominantly of frontal facial images without occlusion and thus for each 5-second video clip, we exclude frames with a low face detection confidence score (given by MediaPipe \cite{lugaresi2019mediapipe}) and frames with an off-angle pitch or yaw (estimated based on detected facial landmarks \cite{PFL}).
+If a clip has more than $20\%$ of its total frames excluded, the whole clip, and its associated data (survey and ranking results) are excluded from further analysis.